tryfabric/memorable-milestones/README.md

 ## Action minutes

 This is a rough estimate, but on average, this action takes <20s to run on Linux.
-Assuming it runs every 20 minutes and takes <30s, that's <36 minutes a day, or <1116 minutes a month.
+Assuming it runs every 30 minutes and takes up to 30s, that's <24 minutes a day, or <744 minutes a month.
 This cost is per-repo.

 GitHub's free plan allocates 2k minutes for free, the team plan allocates 3k, and enterprise allocates 50k.

-If you run this once a day, (cron: `0 0 * * *`) instead of once every 20 minutes (cron: `*/20 * * * *`), it should use <15 minutes a month per repo, so you can configure it on up to ~100 repos without going over your free plan budget.
+If you run this once a day, (cron: `0 0 * * *`) instead of once every 30 minutes (cron: `*/30 * * * *`), it should use <15 minutes a month per repo, so you can configure it on up to ~100 repos without going over your free plan budget.

 ## Debugging